Orientation and Advisement

 • First-Year Foundations - OU's introduction to college course, assists students in the transition from high school to college.
 First-year students learn campus systems and policies, build essential academic skills (critical reading, time management, test-taking, etc.), explore major and career planning, and are introduced to campus resources.
 This course is an elective credit and doesn't count for major credit in any department.

-• University College Seminars—Each seminar is limited to 25 students and is taught by an individual faculty member who leads the students through an in-depth exploration of a specific intellectual topic.
+• University Seminars—Each seminar is limited to 25 students and is taught by an individual faculty member who leads the students through an in-depth exploration of a specific intellectual topic.

 Facilities and Resources